-- a) If you have already been awarded credit that meets all the requirements for the award of an Open University qualification, including any applicable time limits, you must declare or register for that qualification if you have not previously done so before you can be awarded the qualification.
-The regulations that will apply to that qualification are those that are in force at the time of that declaration or registration, not those in force at the time you studied the module. - b) You must claim the qualification no later than six years beyond the qualification withdrawal date.
+- a) If you have already been awarded credit that meets all the requirements for the award of an Open University qualification, including any applicable time limits, you must declare or register for that qualification if you have not previously done so before you can be awarded the qualification, unless you become eligible for a lapsed exit qualification (see Section L7.2).
+The regulations that will apply to that qualification are those in force at the time of the declaration, registration or determination of eligibility, not those in force at the time you studied the module(s). - b) You must claim a qualification no later than six years beyond the qualification withdrawal date.